20 JulHow to Select the Right Silt Fence For Your Site

 Reinforcement is not limited to wire fence.

-On Puller Solar Farm in Middlesex, Virginia, the erosion control fence was reinforced with Welded Wire and backed by an 18” Compost Filter Sock.
+On Puller Solar Farm in Middlesex, Virginia, the erosion control fence was reinforced with Welded Wire and backed by an 18-inch Compost Filter Silt Sock.
 The Compost Filter Sock was an alternative to a Straw Bale barrier.

-Reinforcement products like wire fence and compost filter sock are a key component of erosion control.
+Reinforcement products like wire fence and compost filter silt sock are a key component of erosion control.
 If you think you need additional reinforcement for your temporary fence, our sales team can make suggestions that are custom to your site’s needs.

 As you can see, there is a lot of variation in Silt Fence standards.
 To keep it simple, we mostly covered Virginia standards but our scope expands well beyond our home state.